nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

 Running OpenThread CLI commands
 -------------------------------

-You can connect to any of the Simple CoAP Server or Simple CoAP Client nodes with a terminal emulator |ANSI|.
+You can connect to any of the Simple CoAP Server or Simple CoAP Client nodes with a terminal emulator |ANSI| (for example, nRF Connect Serial Terminal).
-For more details, see :ref:`putty`.
+See :ref:`test_and_optimize` for the required settings and steps.

 Once the serial connection is ready, you can run OpenThread CLI commands.
 For complete CLI documentation, refer to `OpenThread CLI Reference`_.